Mixtape-Sessions/Machine-Learning/README.md

 ![About This Workshop](img/readme_about.png)

-Shift-Share Instrumental Variables (SSIV) are used to address endogeneity and selection challenges in many economic settings.
-This half-day workshop will introduce the basics of SSIV and cover the recent literature on its econometric foundations.
-Special focus will be paid on the different assumptions underlying the “exogenous shares” and “exogenous shocks” approaches to SSIV identification, and their practical implications.
-We will also cover a more general class of instrumental variable strategies combining exogenous shocks and non-random exposure.
-Group programming exercises will be used to illustrate various theoretical concepts in real-world applications.
+Machine Learning's wheelhouse is out-of-sample prediction, but these powerful methods can be deployed in service of causal inference.
+This two-session workshop will introduce the basics of machine learning prediction methods, including lasso and random forests and how they feature in causal inference methods like double machine learning (DML) and post-double selection lasso (PDS lasso).
+The course covers the conceptual and theoretical basis for the methods and also gets into the nuts and bolts of implementation in python and Stata using real-world data.

 ![Schedule](img/readme_schedule.png)